Bunza

-Bunza is a Local Government Area (LGA) in Kebbi State, Nigeria.
-Its headquarters are in the town of Bunza and was created in 1975 out of the then-state of Sokoto during the local government reform under the General Murtala administration.
+Bunza is a town and Local Government Area (LGA) in Kebbi State, Nigeria.
+It was created in 1975 out of the then-state of Sokoto during the local government reform under the General Murtala administration.
 Bunza shares bounders in the east with Kalgo LGA, the latter was created in 1996 out of the present Bunza; in the north with Dandi and Arewa LGA's; and in the south and west with Suru Local Government Area, the latter was created in 1991 out of Bunza.